Thinker: Learning to Plan and Act

 Finally, the input for the final layer is obtained by concatenating the following:

-\begin{enumerate} \item The output from the CNN processing the model's hidden state. \item The output from the RNN processing the tree statistics. \item The one-hot encoding of the last actions (real action, imaginary action, and reset action). \item The last rewards (both raw reward and planning reward). \end{enumerate}
+\begin{enumerate} \item The output from the CNN processing the model's hidden state. \item The output from the RNN processing the tree representation. \item The one-hot encoding of the last actions (real action, imaginary action, and reset action). \item The last rewards (both the real reward and the planning reward). \end{enumerate}

-This input is passed to separate linear layers to generate the final output of the actor-critic network, which includes predicted values and policies for the real action, imaginary action, and reset action.
+This input is passed to separate linear layers to generate the final output of the actor-critic network, which includes predicted values and logits of the policies for real actions, imaginary actions, and reset actions.
+We use a separate head for computing the policies for real and imaginary actions, and select the respective logits based on whether the current step is a real step or an imaginary step.
 To generate valid probabilities, the logits predicted by the linear layers are fed into a softmax layer.
 Additionally, an L2 regularization cost of 1e-9 is added for the final layer's input and 1e-6 for the real action's logits.

 \paragraph{LSTM-Attention Cell} This section details the LSTM-Attention cell, which serves as the building block of the RNN.
 The notation here is distinct and should not be conflated with the notation in other sections.
 The LSTM-Attention cell, while akin to a conventional LSTM, incorporates an additional input from the attention module, multiplied by a gate variable.
 The LSTM-Attention cell is denoted by: